DataManagementLab/VLDBJ_1000_cores_measurements/README.md

 # References

-__The Full Story of 1000 Cores: A Dissection of Concurrency Control on Real(ly) Large Multi-Socket Hardware__
+__The Full Story of 1000 Cores: An Examination of Concurrency Control on Real(ly) Large Multi-Socket Hardware__
 ```
 ...
 ```